sykefi/automukit_api/README.md

 ## Configuration (.env file)

-    $ SERVER_PORT - The port for the express server
-    $ BASE_URL - The base url for the web UI (used for script and css paths)
+    SERVER_PORT - The port for the express server BASE_URL - The base url for the web UI (used for script and css paths) PRECISION - The max precision in digits (amount of decimals) for result numbers

 ## Running tests